 As a Fellow Sufferer Who Sins I needed counsel early on in life after college to help me deal with my anxiety and sinful temptations and escapes.
 I was helped by a wise and biblical counselor, Dr. Ron Allchin, and given effective methods that directed me to God and His Word.
 In this way, my suffering and sin have led me to Christ and the ministry of counseling.

 Throughout the years God has repeatedly rescued me and drawn me to himself for direction and motivation.
-This is why I pray that wherever you are and whatever is going on, you will let biblical counseling attempt to help.
-I am confident that the years of counselor training and experiences that we have at LCBCC will help you find biblical solutions that satisfy you deeply and transform you and your circumstances.
+This is why I pray that wherever you are and whatever is going on, you will let biblical soul care and counseling attempt to help.
+I am confident that the years of counselor training and experiences that we have at LCBCC will help you find biblical solutions that will satisfy you deeply and transform you and your circumstances.
 It will take dependent effort and discipline - but it will be worth it in the end.

 Nothing without Christ,